Michael Cannon-Brookes Sells 7,665 Shares of Atlassian (NASDAQ:TEAM) Stock

-Atlassian Corporation PLC (NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 7,665 shares of the stock in a transaction on Monday, November 3rd.
-The shares were sold at an average price of $172.78, for a total transaction of $1,324,358.70.
-Following the transaction, the chief executive officer directly owned 298,935 shares in the company, valued at approximately $51,649,989.30.
-The trade was a 2.50% decrease in their ownership of the stock.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Atlassian Corporation PLC (NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 7,665 shares of the stock in a transaction that occurred on Friday, November 7th.
+The shares were sold at an average price of $155.58, for a total transaction of $1,192,520.70.
+Following the completion of the sale, the chief executive officer owned 275,940 shares in the company, valued at $42,930,745.20.
+This represents a 2.70% decrease in their ownership of the stock.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.

 Michael Cannon-Brookes also recently made the following trade(s):